 Watch the fall colours slip by as you travel to picturesque Mont-Tremblant.
 Enjoy a delicious welcome dinner with your fellow travellers before settling into your hotel for the next two nights.

 Stay: Holiday Inn Express and Suites, Mont-Tremblant (2019)

 Residence Inn by Marriott, Mont-Tremblant (2020)

 Lac Tremblant Cruise, Mont-Tremblant Casino

-Begin your day with a hearty breakfast at the hotel before a narrated sightseeing tour of beautiful Lac Tremblant.
+Begin your day with breakfast at the hotel before a narrated sightseeing cruise of beautiful Lac Tremblant.
 Then head to the dazzling Mont-Tremblant Casino.
 Spend as much time as you wish playing classic games as well and modern slots.
 Spend the evening on your own either at the casino or soaking in the natural surroundings.